TUM-DSE/doctor-cluster-config/docs/hosts/ace.md

 ## Users

-Currently, these users have access:
+Currently, these users have access for the CheriBSD installation:

 - `martin`
 - `ilya`
-- `christian`

 ## Debugging